Talaat-hub/Netsuite-Utility-Functions-and-Documentations/README.md

 Feel free to connect or contribute!

-Let me know if your repo has special focus (e.g., SuiteQL, OAuth, or CSV imports) and I’ll tailor it even more!
+Let me know if you have special focus (e.g., SuiteQL, OAuth, or CSV imports) and I’ll tailor it even more!